theupdateframework/taps/tap4.md

 metadata about the desired target, then the client should take one of the following actions:

     4.1.
-If the flag of element (C) is set to true, either report that the repositories do not agree on the target, or that none of them have signed for the target.
+If the flag of element (C) is set to true, report that either the repositories do not agree on the target, or that none of them have signed for the target.

     4.2.
-Otherwise, go back to step 1 and process the next mapping that is a match for the request file.
+Otherwise, go back to step 1 and process the next mapping that is a match for the requested file.

 ## Example using the Reference Implementation's Map File